Dún Laoghaire Institute of Art, Design and Technology: National Film School

-The National Film School is part of the Faculty of Film, Art and Creative Technologies.
-It was launched in 2003.
+The National Film School is part of IADT's Faculty of Film, Art and Creative Technologies.
+Launched in 2003, it was formed when the Dún Laoghaire Institute of Art, Design & Technology "[renamed] its film department as the National Film School".
+The school is a member of CILECT (the International Association of Film and Television Schools).
 It acts as a "centre of excellence" for film, animation, broadcasting and digital media.
-The School offers the only BA Honours in Film and Television Production in the country, although the Huston School in Galway, Galway-Mayo Institute of Technology and Ballyfermot College of Further Education in Dublin do offer diplomas in film-related studies.

-Notable visiting lecturers include Jim Sheridan, Oliver Stone, John Boorman, Neil Jordan, Stephen Frears, Stephen Rea and John Landis.
+It offers the only BA Honours in Film and Television Production in the country, although the Huston School in Galway, Galway-Mayo Institute of Technology and Ballyfermot College of Further Education in Dublin do offer diplomas in film-related studies.
+The film school has previously hosted lectures by filmmakers including Liam O'Neill, Jim Sheridan, Oliver Stone, Neil Jordan, Stephen Frears, John Landis and Stephen Rea.